CircuitFlyer/Climb_and_Dive/docs/Software.md

 ### Installing CircuitPython on a New Xiao nRF52840: ###

 Plug in your board into your computer with a USB C data cable.
 I will look like nothing happened.
-Don't worry, follow this simple procedure to install CircuitPython and get the `CIRCUITPY` drive to appear.
+Don't worry.
+Follow this simple procedure to install CircuitPython and get the `CIRCUITPY` drive to appear.

 **Step 1** - Enter Bootloader mode<br>
 Before we install CircuitPython to the Seeed Studio XIAO nRF52840, it needs to be in bootloader mode.
 Enter the bootloader mode by the clicking the tiny Reset Button **twice**: